SimplGy/simplgy.github.io/projects/_posts/2019-11-03-emoji-magic.md

 ## Why is it Better?

+1. Secure (minimal permissions)
+2. Fast (no network requests)
+3. Great Keyboard Support

-My extension only asks for clipboard access, which is probably the minimum you can ask for and still provide a useful/seamless emoji finding experience.
+This extension only asks for clipboard access, which is probably the minimum you can ask for and still provide an efficient user experience.

-I spent some time getting the keyboard to work well, so both the arrow keys and tab work well to navigate and select emoji.
+I spent some time getting the keyboard to work well, so both the arrow keys and tab work to navigate and select emoji.

 ## How Can I Get it?